jstachio/kiwi/readme.md

 *  a `module-info.java`, jspecify annotations, and  jdk 21 ready.
 * **Framework agnostic!**
 * Fast initialization
+* Simple interpolation system that can be disabled for certain resources
+* Certain resources can be treated as sensitive
+* Extendable key value format loading
 * Chaining of overriding key values
 * Can simulate other configuration frameworks loading easily with k/v configuration.
+* Allow users to chose where configuration comes from without recompiling.

+The last point is what really separates out Kiwi from other systems.
+For example if you want to use environment variables with some special prefix without recompiling the application you can.
+Or perhaps you want to use a special properties file in your home directory.
+While there are applications and such that allow naive file *"includes"* (for example NGINX) but usually it is only files.

 ## Architecture